deltachat/deltachat-pages/en/help.md

 ## What is Delta Chat?

-> In a hurry?
-You can read this help relaxed at anytime within the app, also without internet.

 Delta Chat is a new chat app that sends messages via e-mails, encrypted if possible, with Autocrypt.
 **You do not have to sign up anywhere, just use your existing e-mail account with Delta Chat.**